-- Clean up all oil spills as soon as possible to minimize spreading. - Stack materials and supplies in an orderly manner and secure them so they won't topple. - Do you value your health and safety, your work reputation, as well as your future employment?
+- Dispose of combustibles and flammables properly.
+If improperly discarded, they will increase the potential for a fire. - Clean up all oil spills as soon as possible to minimize spreading. - Stack materials and supplies in an orderly manner and secure them so they won't topple.

+Do you value you health and safety, your work reputation, as well as your future employment?
 If you do, practice these general housekeeping rules.

 Good housekeeping is everyone's responsibility.
 Don't assume that someone else is going to clean up a mess or take the proper precautions.
-Make it your business to remove hazards from the workplace.
-Fortunately, practicing good housekeeping is really very easy once you've made it a habit.
+Make it YOUR business to remove hazards from the workplace.
+Fortunately, practicing good housekeeping is really very easy, once you've made it a habit.
 It only takes a few seconds to put things away properly or to clean up and discard potentially hazardous materials.
 These few seconds are well worth it if they can prevent a serious injury.
-And you'll discover you work faster and better in a clean workplace.
+And, you'll discover you work faster and better in a clean workplace.